The Canopy Walk At Ramblewild In Massachusetts Is A Fun-Filled Outing

-This canopy walk will take you soaring through the treetops, no experience or wings needed!
-At Ramblewild’s Tree-to-Tree Adventure Park in Lanesborough, visitors can explore over 1,400 acres of gorgeous New England forest from a canopy walk or exciting aerial ropes course.
+This canopy walk in Massachusetts will take you soaring through the treetops, no experience or wings needed!
+At Ramblewild’s Tree-to-Tree Adventure Park in Lanesborough, visitors can explore over 1,400 acres of gorgeous New England forest from a canopy walk or an exciting aerial ropes course.

 Think this kind of outdoor activity isn’t for you?
 Sound too risky or even scary?
 Well, listen to this: children as young as SEVEN can participate safely and easily in the canopy walk experience at Ramblewild.
 Yup.
 If they can manage, so can you!